Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser: Discussion

-At higher laser fluences, most notably at $\mathrm{110\ mJ/cm^2}$ and $\mathrm{170\ mJ/cm^2}$, we observe Bragg peak splitting most prominently around 30 ps delay.
+At higher laser fluences, most notably at $\mathrm{110\ mJ/cm^2}$ and $\mathrm{170\ mJ/cm^2}$, we observe Bragg peak splitting most prominently around 30 ps delay time.
+The peak splitting also reflected the 1D TTM simulation (Supplementary Fig. \ref{supp-fig:TTM_x-ray_simulation}a).
 Bragg peak splitting has been reported on $\mathrm{SrRuO_3}$ thin films, which is caused by strain variations in different regions following laser excitation \cite{Schick2014}.
-Similarly, the pronounced splitting we observe corresponds to inhomogeneous strain due to non-uniform heating of the crystal.
-This informs us that the hot electrons do not fully redistribute within the Pd crystal before they transfer their heat to the lattice.
-This leads to lattice strain at the boundary between the heated and unheated regions of the crystal (Fig. \ref{fig:Model}) as well as diffraction pattern broadening (Fig. \ref{fig:Bragg_peak_COM_FWHM_x}a(ii)-c(ii)) and splitting (Fig. \ref{fig:Bragg_peaks}).
+Similarly, the pronounced splitting we observe corresponds to inhomogeneous strain.
+This is due to the non-uniform heating of the crystal, which differs from uniform acoustic waves produced by a laser travelling along the depth direction in a thin film \cite{Thomsen1984}.
+Here, the splitting timescale and partial recovery match heterogeneous electron heating in the TTM: the hot electrons do not fully redistribute within the Pd crystal before transferring their heat to the lattice.
+This leads to a stress gradient inside the crystal, which drives a sharp strain wave and an inhomogeneous expansion of the lattice (Fig. \ref{fig:Model} and Supplementary Fig. \ref{supp-fig:TTM_simulation_maps}c) as well as diffraction pattern broadening (Fig. \ref{fig:Bragg_peak_COM_FWHM_x}a(ii)-c(ii)) and splitting (Fig. \ref{fig:Bragg_peaks} and Supplementary Fig. \ref{supp-fig:TTM_x-ray_simulation}c).